CM Punk: World Heavyweight Champion (2008–2009)

-On the October 27 episode of Raw, Punk and Kofi Kingston defeated Cody Rhodes and Ted DiBiase to win the World Tag Team Championship.
+On October 27 episode of Raw, Punk and Kofi Kingston defeated Cody Rhodes and Ted DiBiase to win the World Tag Team Championship.
 The duo were members of Team Batista on November 23 at Survivor Series, where their team lost to Team Orton after Rhodes eliminated Punk.
-Punk then entered a number one contender Intercontinental Championship tournament, defeating Snitsky and John Morrison in the first two rounds.
+Punk then entered a number one contender WWE Intercontinental Championship tournament, defeating Snitsky and John Morrison in the first two rounds.
 Punk and Kingston lost the World Tag Team Championship to John Morrison and The Miz on December 13 at a live event.
 The next day at Armageddon on December 14, Punk defeated Rey Mysterio in the tournament finals.
-On the January 5, 2009, episode of Raw, Punk received his title match against William Regal, which ended in a disqualification when Regal grabbed the referee's jersey.
+On January 5, 2009, episode of Raw, Punk received his title match against William Regal, which ended in a disqualification when Regal grabbed the referee's jersey.
 Due to this, Stephanie McMahon awarded Punk a rematch the following week on Raw, but this time Punk got disqualified.
-McMahon awarded him another rematch, a no disqualification match on the January 19 episode of Raw, where Punk defeated Regal to win the Intercontinental Championship.
-With this win, Punk became the 19th WWE Triple Crown Champion and the fastest ever to accomplish the feat, surpassing Kevin Nash's old record of 203 days.
-Punk lost the Intercontinental Championship on the March 9 episode of Raw to John "Bradshaw" Layfield (JBL).
+McMahon awarded him another rematch, a no disqualification match on January 19 episode of Raw, where Punk defeated Regal to win the Intercontinental Championship.
+With this win, Punk became the 19th WWE Triple Crown Champion and the fastest ever to accomplish the feat, surpassing Kevin Nash's record of 203 days.
+He lost the title on March 9 episode of Raw to John "Bradshaw" Layfield.

 On April 5 at WrestleMania 25, Punk won the Money in the Bank ladder match and became the first person to win the match twice.
 On April 13 during the 2009 WWE draft, Punk was drafted to the SmackDown brand.
 In the period after the draft, Punk feuded with Umaga over Umaga's repeated surprise attacks while Punk was attempting to cash in his Money in the Bank contract, ultimately resulting in a Samoan strap match at Extreme Rules on June 7, which was won by Punk.
 Later that night, Punk cashed in his Money in the Bank contract to defeat Jeff Hardy for the World Heavyweight Championship immediately after Hardy won the title from Edge in a ladder match.
-Punk made his first successful title defense in a triple threat match against both Edge and Hardy on the June 15 episode of Raw.
+Punk made his first successful title defense in a triple threat match against both Edge and Hardy on June 15 episode of Raw.
 On June 28 at The Bash, Punk retained the title even though he lost to Hardy by disqualification (because titles do not change hands on a disqualification) after kicking the referee.
 As part of the storyline, Punk injured his eye and said that he could not see the referee, but Hardy called his eye injury into question, believing it to be feigned, with Punk claiming to be the moral superior of those who support Hardy, due to his drug-free lifestyle, resulting in Punk turning heel in the process.
 On July 26 at Night of Champions, Punk lost the World Heavyweight Championship to Hardy.
 Their feud continued through SummerSlam on August 23, when Punk regained the title in a TLC match only to be attacked by The Undertaker.